sbouiii/firebase-credit-manager/FIRESTORE_RULES_ALTERNATIVE.md

       allow read, write: if isOwner(resource.data.userId);
       // Allow create if the userId matches the authenticated user allow create: if isAuthenticated() && request.resource.data.userId == request.auth.uid;
-      // Allow public read if customer has accessCode (for customer portal)
+      // Allow public read for queries (for customer portal)
-      // IMPORTANT: This rule works for both single document reads and queries
+      // IMPORTANT: This allows public queries - less secure but necessary for customer portal
+      // The query will be filtered by customerId in the application code allow list: if true;
-      // The get() function works in read rules but may have limitations in list queries allow read: if resource.data.customerId != null && customerHasAccessCode(resource.data.customerId);
+      // Allow single document read if customer has accessCode allow get: if resource.data.customerId != null && exists(/databases/$(database)/documents/customers/$(resource.data.customerId)) &&
+                    get(/databases/$(database)/documents/customers/$(resource.data.customerId)).data.accessCode != null;
     }

     // Payments collection